top of page

 • Your reader is only one person with one perspective.
 They are not a gatekeeper, nor do they have final say over what you include in your manuscript.

-When do I hire one?
+When in the writing process should I hire one?

-At the least, your manuscript should be finished and proofread for grammatical errors before hiring a sensitivity reader.
+At the least, your manuscript should be finished and reviewed for major grammatical errors before hiring a sensitivity reader.
 From there it’s up to you, some writers like to have a sensitivity reader look at it before querying to present their best work.
 Some wait to see what their agent recommends.
 If you are very concerned about the representation of your book I recommend getting a sensitivity reader before you query.

 How to hire one